 There are many advantages of traveling solo, though.
 A million of them.
 These positives will outweigh all of the initial uncertainty.
 They have a more lasting impact on your life too.
 I promise.

-Below, I’ve listed my top five advantages of traveling solo.
+Below, I’ve listed my top five benefits of traveling alone.
 I sincerely hope they inspire you to get out and see the world on your own terms.

 1. You Meet Incredibly Cool People

 You meet way more people if you’re alone than if you’re traveling with family or friends.
-Believe or not, if your goal is to connect with locals and other travelers, then setting out on your own is the best way to accomplish that goal.
+Believe or not, if your goal is to connect with locals and other travelers, then setting out on your own is the best way to accomplish that goal with ease.